elastio/contrib/elastio-fargate-mysql-backup/README.md

 8. Press Create

-## Run S3 backup by Elastio and AWS Fargate
+## Run on-demand MySQL backup with Elastio and AWS Fargate

 1. Go to [AWS Elastic Container Service](https://console.aws.amazon.com/ecs/v2/)
 2. Select an existing cluster or create new one